 A-R Editions’ Online Music Anthology (ARMA) is an extensive collection of music and articles designed expressly as the textbook and anthology for music history and theory courses.
 A-R's Online Music Anthology contains many more pieces of music than print anthologies, all newly engraved and available online by subscription.
 (A-R offers complimentary access to instructors, pending approval of their requests.)
 Instructors can use ARMA in a variety of courses, and create as many course packs as they need.
 With the multi-author online textbook and pre-set course packs, ARMA is a powerful tool for music history and music theory in the twenty-first century.

 The main features of A-R Editions’ Online Music Anthology make it the music history and theory resource of choice:

-More than 600 pieces of music (over 7000 pages) from antiquity through the romantic era;
+- More than 600 pieces of music (over 7000 pages) from antiquity through the twentieth century;

-Most works are presented in their entirety rather than in excerpt, and all are newly edited and typeset;
+- Most works are presented in their entirety rather than in excerpt, and are newly edited and typeset;

-New online textbook with surveys and more than 50 other articles;
+- New online textbook with surveys and more than 50 other peer-reviewed articles;

-Easy adopt by using our pre-set course packs or by building custom course packs;
+- Easy to adopt by using our pre-set course packs or by building custom course packs;

-Priced affordably with two ways to obtain the Anthology
+- Priced affordably with two ways to obtain ARMA:

 All the music is newly engraved: